-In January 2017, I will be joining the Département d’informatique et de recherche opérationnelle (DIRO – Department of Computer Science and Operations Research) of the Université de Montréal as an assistant professor, member of the GEODES Software Engineering Research Group.
+I am an assistant professor at the Département d’informatique et de recherche opérationnelle (DIRO – Department of Computer Science and Operations Research) of the Université de Montréal, working in the GEODES Software Engineering Research Group.

 Until recently, I was a postdoctoral fellow in the Software Practices Lab at the University of British Columbia, working with Gail Murphy.
 I completed my PhD in Computer Science from the University of Toronto in January 2016, under the supervision of Marsha Chechik.
 I have a DiplEng in Electrical and Computer Engineering (ece@ntua) and an MSc in Computer Science (dcs@uoft).